Help

 Transport Page

-This is the middle page of the expanded player, and is usually where you start from.
-It consists of a dial and a small card containing the current track name.
+This is the middle page of the expanded player.
+It consists of a dial and a small card showing the current track name.
 As before, swipe across the track name to change tracks.

-The dial is an alternate way to express, and if you’re listening to an archived episode, control your position.
-The thin line around the outside of the dial is the “minute” hand of the clock.
-The thick line inside is the “hour” hand, representing progress within the episode.
+The dial is an alternative way to view and control your position in archived episodes.
+The thin outer line is the “minute” hand; the thick inner line is the “hour” hand, representing progress within the episode.

-Like an iPod® click wheel, drag it around to reorient yourself in the episode.
-The arrow on the dial points to where you are.
-One full rotation advances you by 1 hour.
+Similar to an iPod® click wheel, drag it to reorient yourself.
+One full rotation advances playback by 1 hour.

 The progress bar around the info button represents progress within the current track.